home-assistant/operating-system/Documentation/network.md

 ```
 ## Using nmcli to set a static IPV4 address

-this method has been tested with a Hass.io image on an Esxi server.
-Log into the HASSOS base system via a console – note this is not the same as an SSH login via the add-on.
+Log into the HASSOS base system via a console:

 ```
 Welcome to HassOS
 Hassio login: